-What makes people successful or have talent, and how talent is not necessarily enough.
-You need to put in the 10000 hours or so that will make you competent in something.
+What makes people successful or have talent, and how is a talent not necessarily enough?
+You need to put in the 10000 hours that will make you competent in something.
 So it talks about talent.
-Also, It talks about people with high IQ.
+Also, It talks about people with high IQs.
 Then the different backgrounds they are from and how that impacts the level of success that they do or don’t have in their lives.

 This book is essentially about success.
 It’s a fascinating read that covers some fascinating topics.
 But the way they’re presented is digestible, and you want to keep reading.
 You want to keep reading once you’ve passed the first few pages.